At-Home-Projects/Basic-Sensor-Code/README.md

-ultrasonic = distance
+Ultrasonic = distance

-infred identifies between black and white
+Infred: identifies between black and white

-push button = buton that you push with your finger
+Push button = buton that you push with your finger